-You might have a few questions regarding Personal Injury Protection .
-Florida is a no-fault state and therefore requires car owners to have Personal Injury Protection.
+You might have a few questions regarding Personal Injury Protection (PIP).
+Florida is a no-fault state, and therefore requires car owners to have PIP.
 Here are some common questions and answers regarding this car insurance coverage.

 A. Essentially, that’s the end of your benefits.
 Like having a credit card, your insurance policy has a limit, and when you reach that limit, the benefits are over and you must pay your own medical bills.
-But you should stillcontact a car accident lawyer to explore other options.
+But you should still contact a car accident attorney to explore other options.
 For example, the other party in the accident may have Bodily Injury Liability coverage.

 A. It varies from state to state and depends on the particular plan, but PIP may also cover wages and other losses, such as funeral expenses.

 Q. Is PIP Required Everywhere?